jackdbd/personal-website/src/posts/expression-problem.md

   (perimeter triangle))
 ```

-Note: [Clojure protocols can also extend final Java classes](https://news.ycombinator.com/item?id=1285039), even if I still don't know how they are able to do it.
+{% callout "info" %}[Clojure protocols can also extend final Java classes](https://news.ycombinator.com/item?id=1285039), even if I still don't know how they are able to do it.{% endcallout %}

 ## Other approaches